drowe67/freedv-gui/USER_MANUAL.md

 ### Reporting

 While not required, it is recommended to enable reporting so that others can see who is currently receiving them.
-This will also allow the FreeDV applicaton to control the radio's frequency and mode.
+This also allows the FreeDV applicaton to control the radio's frequency and mode.
 Both sides of a contact must have this enabled in order for contacts to be reported.
 To configure reporting, simply enable the feature here and enter your callsign and current